18 Alma Road,

 1 person favorited this theater

 New Lambton is a western suburb of Newcastle, about 100 miles north of Sydney.
 Perhaps the most outstanding building is the Community Centre building.
-It was built as the Savoy theatre in 1937.
+It was built as the Savoy theatre in 1937, opening on 27th December 1937.

 Everyone’s guess for the architects is Crick & Furse.
 It certainly has Guy Crick’s trademark porthole windows, rounded corners and stream lines.
 The Savoy Theatre looks quite like Crick & Furse’s Marrickville Kings Theatre.
 The building in New South Wales Heritage listed but no architect is mentioned.
 The credit “Designer Maker” goes to builder William Stronach.
 He also built the Civic Theatre, Newcastle’s pride and joy, and the Deluxe Theatre in Broadmeadow which was rebuilt by Hoyts as the Century Theatre.